3Shain/kairo/README.md

 As Task is cancellable, a `yield*` statement will throw an `DISPOSED` object, so that you can get notified and do cleanup logics.

 By the way, you can have `immediately invoked task expression` like IIFE.
-It makes sense, I will explain this later.

 ```ts